Surge

 Further reading

-The same pattern is covered from a different angle in Twilio's ISV re-architecture guide, which documents why Twilio's largest platform customers moved away from shared accounts.
+The same pattern is covered from a different angle in Twilio's Direct Customer to ISV Rearchitecture Guide, which documents why Twilio's largest platform customers moved away from shared accounts.
 The problems are identical across providers.